Akshithraj/WEBSITE_ANALYSIS/README.md

 # WEBSITE_ANALYSIS
-A bit of data cleaning and solve some queries
+A bit of data cleaning and solved some queries